wfgilman/NewRelix/README.md

 All credit goes to him!

-Metrics are recored in `NewRelix.Collector`, a GenServer which maintains them in state. `NewRelic.Poller` retrieves the state at the poll interval and spawns a `Task` to execute the call to the New Relic API.
+Metrics are recored in `NewRelix.Collector`, a GenServer which maintains them in state. `NewRelix.Poller` retrieves the state at the poll interval and spawns a `Task` to execute the call to the New Relic API.
 The `Task` is managed by [GenRetry](https://github.com/appcues/gen_retry).
 NewRelix uses [HTTPoison](https://github.com/edgurgel/httpoison) as its HTTP client.